est-social/est-social.github.io/_docs/rules.md

 4. Use mostly Estonian here, while posting specify a language.
 5. Hide behind `CW` button violence, traumatic, sexualising or other content with high potential of disturbance.
 6. Follow Estonian law!
 This forbids violation of copyright, threatening, incitement of hatred, scams or knowingly disseminating harmful or false information etc.
-7. Be helpful and patient and support new users.
+7. Be helpful, patient and support new users.

 _Published: 29th of November 2022_